-Lee Anne Siegmund, PhD, RN, CEP, is a Nurse Scientist II in Cleveland Clinic’s Office of Nursing Research and Innovation.
-Dr. Siegmund’s research interests are in the areas of prescriptive exercise for special populations and exercise adherence.
+Lee Anne Siegmund, PhD, RN, ACSM-CEP, is a nurse scientist II in Cleveland Clinic’s Office of Nursing Research and Innovation.
+Dr. Siegmund’s research interests are in the areas of prescriptive exercise for special populations and primary/secondary prevention of heart disease.
 She has an ongoing desire to understand patient behaviors through research and improve clinical practice, in order to prevent disease and complications that may result from non-optimized behaviors.
-As a Certified Clinical Exercise Physiologist, she is well-equipped to address the growing need for research in exercise and how it might impact patient health and nursing practice.
+As a certified clinical exercise physiologist, she is well-equipped to address the growing need for research in exercise and how it might impact patient health and nursing practice.

 Dr. Siegmund has clinical experience in a variety of inpatient and outpatient settings, including labor and delivery, home health/hospice, and public health.
+Dr. Siegmund has instructed nursing labs and clinical rotations and has taught courses which include health, nutrition, and exercise for special populations.
+She also served as an adjunct faculty member at Lorain County Community College in Elyria, Ohio, and as an assistant professor at Calvin University in Grand Rapids, Michigan.
 Prior to accepting her current position in 2016, Dr. Siegmund was a part of Cleveland Clinic’s cardiac rehabilitation team.
-Dr. Siegmund has published research on adherence to exercise and cardiac rehabilitation, readmissions in cardiac patients with metabolic syndrome, and use of social media for self-care in these populations.
+Dr. Siegmund has published research on adherence to exercise and cardiac rehabilitation, the relationship between exercise and COVID-19 outcomes, and social isolation and decreased exercise as predictors of depression among older adults during COVID-19.
 She continues to examine novel approaches addressing these topics.
-Dr. Siegmund has instructed nursing labs and clinical rotations and has taught courses which include health, nutrition, and exercise for special populations.
-She also served as an adjunct faculty member at Lorain County Community College in Elyria, Ohio, and as an assistant professor at Calvin College in Grand Rapids, Michigan.

-- Ph.D., Doctor of Philosophy, Exercise Physiology, Kent State University, Kent, Ohio, 2012
+- PhD, Exercise Physiology, Kent State University, Kent, Ohio, 2012

 - Diploma, Mansfield General Hospital School of Nursing (Summa Health System), Mansfield, Ohio, 1990